Friends & Family

 I’m sure if you’re exclusively breastfeeding, someone—mother-in-law or stranger—has suggested giving the baby formula when they’re crying.
 Or if you bottle-feed, someone is offering you an unsolicited opinion about breastfeeding.
 A few friends of mine have even experienced their mothers-in-law buying and feeding fussy babies formula without asking them first (!!).

 People, in general, seem to have a lot of opinions when it comes to feeding other people’s babies.
-Firmly state the feeding plans you and your partner have in place and ask others to respect your decision.
+“Clarity is key,” said McCarthy.
+“The more clear we are with our feeding plans or baby’s routine, the better.”
+She added that clear is also kind—a wonderful reminder attributed to Brené Brown that giving clear direction is not being mean.
+It’s simply communicating the plans you and your partner have agreed to and asking others to respect your decision.
 You are the parents.
-This conversation gets much easier as you grow as a mother and gain more confidence in your parenting decisions.
+These conversations get much easier as you grow as a mother and gain more confidence in your parenting decisions.
 But even from day one, your choice in how you want to feed your baby is just that—yours.

-This is a common theme in my Facebook mom groups and among discussions with friends.
+This is a common theme on social media, mom-friend group texts, and more.
 Even with decades between our mothers-in-law and their child-rearing years, some moms love to share their thoughts about everything—what you’re doing wrong, what she did right, how your mom gets more time with the baby than her, or which new rules are too ridiculous to follow.

-I remember my own mother once complained about the complication of today’s car seats and lamented that we were all fine with the plastic tubs that were the car safety standard at the time in the 80s.
+I remember my mom once complained about the complication of today’s car seats and lamented that we were all fine with the plastic tubs that were the car safety standard at the time in the ’80s.
 “But how do you know we were fine?”
 I once pressed her, “Did we ever get in a car accident?”
 No, we did not, so safe-to-say, it’s an untested theory.

 Remember, on some level, your mother-in-law may be reliving motherhood through this new lens and trying to relate to your experience.
-But if the advice is taking a turn away from the helpful and toward the judge-y, try to be straightforward in your response.
+But if the advice is taking a turn away from the helpful and toward the judge-y, again try to be clear and straightforward in your response.

 And, if you want a little extra support, back up what you’re saying with research: “Well, we believe in following the latest safety/feeding/sleeping guidelines from our doctor, so that’s why we’re doing XYZ.”
-Sometimes, letting your doctor—or, you know, the law—be the one your mom or MIL is frustrated with is a bit easier on you.
+Sometimes, letting a third-party expert be the one your mom or MIL is frustrated with is a bit easier on you.

 Your mother-in-law won’t stick to the schedule

 This can be especially tough if your mother-in-law is also a caretaker for your child.
-On one hand, you are so grateful for her free childcare.
-On the other, you want to set certain expectations as you would with any childcare provider.
+On the one hand, you are so grateful for her free childcare.
+On the other hand, you want to set certain expectations as you would with any childcare provider.

-I remember returning a vast quantity of baby clothes, excess blankets, toys, and other things that either wasn’t my style or were too oversized for our 900-square-foot house after my first baby was born.
+I remember returning a vast quantity of baby clothes, excess blankets, toys, and other things that either weren’t my style or were too oversized for our 900-square-foot house after my first baby was born.
 Even my father-in-law was part of the problem.
-He bought our newborn a tricycle and a play kitchen—an adorable gesture, but she was an infant!
+He bought our newborn a tricycle and a play kitchen—an adorable gesture, but she was years away from playing with either item.

 Your mother-in-law doesn’t have any opinion at all

 On the other end of the spectrum is the mother-in-law who just doesn’t seem to care you’ve had a baby or doesn’t make any effort to see to the baby.
 Maybe your baby is the 19th grandchild, and the newness has worn off.
-Maybe she’s just not the grandmothering type.
-Maybe you don’t know the reason.
+Perhaps she’s just not the grandmothering type.
+Or maybe you don’t know the reason.

 All you can do is make your intention known that you’d like your child to have a relationship with her.
 Encourage your partner to do the same.
-If you’re making the effort, it’s her who is choosing not to be involved and missing out on all of those new baby snuggles.
-This can be hurtful, but, it helps a bit to focus on all of the love that your little one has around them—you, of course, and possibly friends, neighbors, siblings, or other loving childcare providers.
+If you’re making the effort, it’s her who is choosing not to be involved (and missing out on all of those sweet new baby snuggles).
+This can be hurtful, but it helps a bit to focus on all of the love that your little one has around them—you, of course, and possibly friends, neighbors, siblings, or other loving childcare providers.

 If we learn anything from the process of parenting, it’s how to prioritize and pour into the relationships that give to us and work on letting other things gently roll off our backs.
 It’s not a foolproof process, but it is something we find our footing with in time.